aabadie/ota-server/README.md

 Notes:

 - Use `--debug` option if you want more output from the application.
+- Use `--coap-host` option to specify the CoAP server IP that will be used by the devices to fetch the files (`::1` is the default)
 - Use `--coap-port` option to use another port for the CoAP server (5683 is the default)
 - Use `--http-port` option to use another port for the HTTP server listening